karacasoft/intra42apipanel/README.md

 It doesn't have a lot of features.
 This application is being developed according to the needs of the community.

-For now, this is packaged as an electron application.
-However, it is not required to use electron.
-The static .html/.js files can be uploaded on to a server for everyone to use.
-To build an electron package, use:

-### `yarn run electron-pack`

-To run the electron application for development, use:

-### `yarn run electron-dev`

-Before running these, you have to create a `config.ts` file in the `src` directory.
+Before running/building, you have to create a `config.ts` file in the `src` directory.
 You can use the `config.ts.example` file as a template.
 You must fill in the blanks with your Intra 42 Application's information.

-For other purposes please use the information below, which came with the `Create React App` script.
+For building please use the information below, which came with the `Create React App` script.

 # Getting Started with Create React App